Skip to content Skip to sidebar Skip to footer

 • Honey

-• Gelatin (made from animal bones)
+• Gelatin (a product made from animal bones or skin)

-Vegans rely completely on plant-based foods such as:
+Vegans rely entirely on plant-based foods, including:

-• Vitamin B12
+• Vitamin B12 – commonly found in animal products

-• Omega-3 fatty acids
+• Omega-3 fatty acids – mainly found in fish and eggs

 🍎 Expert Advice – Dr. Virendra Singh, Nutritionist

-“Switching to a vegetarian or vegan diet can offer great health benefits, like better digestion, heart health, and weight control,” says Dr. Virendra Singh, senior nutritionist.
+Switching to a vegetarian or vegan diet can offer major health benefits like better digestion, improved heart health, and even weight loss,” says Dr. Virendra Singh, senior nutritionist.

 Key Differences at a Glance